What it is, how it's made and how to choose the right one for you

 - Stable in various temperatures

-- Highly versatile with not just many, but with hundreds, of uses
+- Extremely versatile with not just many, but hundreds of uses

 There are hundreds of different uses for cork such as bottle stoppers, floats for fishing nets, women's purses, soles of shoes and sandals, and even

 furniture.
+It is also used as insulation between the walls and used as cladding on the outside of buildings in Europe.
 In 1891 an American, John Smith, discovered that it was possible to produce agglomerated cork, opening a new range of applications such as wall tile, flooring, and underlayment.
-The agglomeration process involves gluing small pieces of cork together to form larger pieces in various shapes and sizes.
+The agglomeration process involves gluing small pieces of ground up cork together to form larger pieces in various shapes and sizes.

-Cork floors have been popular in Europe since the turn of the 20th century and can be found in many prestigious locations such as the Library of Congress, the Mayo Clinic and Plummer Building, the offices of several Fortune 500 companies, several churches and museums, and the Frank Lloyd Wright Fallingwater residence.
+Cork flooring has been popular in Europe since the turn of the 20th century and can be found in many prestigious locations such as the Library of Congress, the Mayo Clinic and Plummer Building, the offices of several Fortune 500 companies, numerous churches and museums, and the Frank Lloyd Wright Fallingwater residence.

 Recently, with improved technology, an array of new patterns and colors have become available to meet the demands of today's design trends.

 Originally, cork flooring was made in the form of a ¼" thick tile: 8" x 8" or 12" x 12".
 These tiles were made of solid cork and glued down to the subfloor with adhesive.
 They were also glued to walls for decoration.
 The finish was mainly oil and wax.
-Many people report that these original tiles are still going strong even after 75 years or more!
-Others have complained that the edges have curled up or the cork has dried out and become brittle and very worn out.
+Many people report that these original tiles are still going strong even after 50 years or more!
+Others have complained that the edges can curl up or dry out, become brittle and break off.

-Since 2000, cork has advanced considerably as a resilient floor covering.
+Since 2000, cork technology has advanced considerably as a resilient floor covering.
 Not only has the finish improved, but the way it's installed has also changed significantly.
-Today, most cork flooring comes in two basic forms: engineered floating floors and solid tiles.
+Today, most cork flooring comes in two basic forms: engineered cork floors, and waterproof cork floors.